"crumbs of lost material add up to a feast of waste at the end of

 tax.

-for an item during the week, circle it on the list.
+As you discover a need for an item during the week, circle it on the list.
 When you go to

 the market, you have a tool that will tell you what you need, speed